Maerl the pink coral-like nobbly stuff is precious.

 Thanks from Sea Change goes to:

-The surveys which supplied the footage for “Horse Island & The Pink Seaweed” would not have been possible without Sea Change’s partners Andy Jackson of SubSeaTV, and Alasdair Hughson, of the Scottish Creel Fishermen’s Federation and Keltic Seafare as well as a huge collective effort.
+The surveys which supplied the footage for “Horse Island & The Pink Seaweed” would not have been possible without Sea Change’s partners Andy Jackson of SubSeaTV, Alasdair Hughson of the Scottish Creel Fishermen’s Federation and Keltic Seafare, as well as a huge collective effort.
 A very special thank you to Andy and Alasdair for helping to coordinate the surveys with Sea Change.
 With reference to the film above this especially applies to the surveys around Horse Island in 2016 and June 2018 which support the citizen science discovery project in Wester Ross Marine Protected Area.
 More of Andy’s beautiful video from the June 2018 survey (including Graham Saunder’s photos) is shared on another post called An Ecosystem and Flowers of the Sea Forest!
 Both films were made by Little Green Island films.

 For the Maerl film above the June Survey was critical: